YoloNomy/YoloNomy.github.io/_cosmo/modified_gravity/torsion.md

 parent: cosmo
 ---

-In the previous classes we went beyond GR by **adding new fields** — a scalar, a vector.
+In the previous classes we went beyond GR by **adding new fields** — like scalars or vectors.
 Here we do something different and, in a sense, more conservative: we add nothing at all.
 We simply notice that GR quietly *switched off* a structure that was available from the start, and we switch it back on.

 ## But why would one set null torsion in GR?

-### Two independent structures
+### Reminders on torsion

-A manifold carries **two logically independent** pieces of structure, and it is worth insisting on how independent they really are:
+As stated already in the [trinity](./trinity.md) class, a smooth manifold can carry **two logically independent** pieces of structure, and it is worth insisting on how independent they really are:

 1. a **metric** $g_{\mu\nu}$, which tells you how to measure lengths and angles;
 2. an **affine connection** $\Gamma^\rho_{\mu\nu}$, which tells you how to parallel-transport a vector from one point to a neighbouring one, and hence how to differentiate.